 Stretching your hips really does kill two birds with one stone, so to speak.

-Not only does it provide a tremendous sense of relief, it also helps to release pent-up emotions.
-Hip opening stretches can release stress, anxiety and have even been known to make us tear up from time to time.
+Not only does it provide a tremendous sense of relief, but it also helps to release pent-up emotions.
+Hip opening stretches can release stress, anxiety, and have even been known to make us tear up from time to time.

 So if you shed a tear during your yoga class or even during a massage, know that it is completely normal and just let your body go with it.

-PIGEON POSE is a great stretch that relieves tightness in your hips AND your glutes.
-Bonus!
+PIGEON POSE (or ‘threading the needle’) is a great stretch that relieves tightness in your hips AND your glutes.

 You can also check out more stretching techniques for tight hips, low back, neck and shoulders HERE.